 What happened after the Crash with Covered Call Traders

-When the GFC hit My Covered Calls paused almost overnight.
+hen the GFC hit My Covered Calls paused almost overnight.
 The majority of the Members, like many people, stopped trading.
 Many of us were caught with shares that had fallen in price.
-Given that stock prices were falling, some Members kept writing covered call options each month until the stock price turned around.
+Even with stock prices were falling, some Members kept writing covered call options each month until the stock price turned around.
 In some cases this may have been some time; many months or even a couple of years.

 When the share price did eventually rise and the option may have been exercised; then by immediately buying the same stock, the underlying share price value remained about the same albeit a little higher.

-Call options could then be written out of the money leading the share price rise until the original (or revised) by in price was reached.
+Call options could then be written out of the money leading the share price rise until the original (or revised) buy in price was reached.